-Each label can have up to 6 words.
+Each label can have up to 6 words, except for zone labels which can have up to eight words.
 Refer to Programming Worksheets Appendix B, "Word Library" for a list of available words.
 Program a word into a label by entering the word's 3-digit code in the label's programming section.
 Refer to section 3, "Programming" for general label programming instructions.